SebestianSije/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

    #. tmp  ... in the header.

    .. tip::
-      - Rely on the reference documentation for :ref:`headers
+      - Refer to the documentation on :ref:`headers <reference/view_architectures/form/header>` in
-        <reference/view_architectures/form/header>` in form views.
+        form views.

 .. todo: accept/refuse offer buttons -> auto refuse others when accepting (write)
 .. todo: multi-checkbox refuse offers in bulk